 Another famous expedition took place nearly a century later when Captain James Andrus led the Southern Utah militia through the region during the Black Hawk Indian War in 1866.
 But it was Mormon pioneers who put this extremely remote community on the map in 1876.

 Escalante’s settlers initially came from nearby Panguitch in 1875 to survey and stake out 20-acre parcels of land on a grid system.
 They met up with a group from one of John Wesley Powell’s famous expeditions, who actually suggested the town’s name.
 The pioneers returned in 1876 and broke ground on the first brick home, and about 95 of the sturdy homes and barns still stand today.

-The establishment of the 1.9-million acre Grand Staircase-Escalante National Monument in 1996 revitalized Escalante with an influx of tourism, and today Escalante is one of the great jumping off points for adventure in Bryce Canyon Country.
+The establishment of the 1.9-million-acre Grand Staircase-Escalante National Monument in 1996 revitalized Escalante with an influx of tourism, and today Escalante is one of the great jumping-off points for adventure in Bryce Canyon Country.
 Estimates show more than half a million annual visitors to GSENM every year.
-At the heart of some of the most rugged and diverse landscape in the West, Escalante is centrally located along Scenic Byway 12.
-When staying here, you'll have easy access to the Grand Staircase, Dixie National Forest, Bryce Canyon and Capitol Reef National Parks, Escalante Petrified Forest State Park, Devil's Garden, Lower Calf Creek Falls, and the infamous Hole-in-the-Rock Road.
+At the heart of some of the most rugged and diverse landscapes in the West, Escalante is centrally located along Scenic Byway 12.
+When staying here, you’ll have easy access to the Grand Staircase, Dixie National Forest, Bryce Canyon and Capitol Reef National Parks, Escalante Petrified Forest State Park, Devil’s Garden, Lower Calf Creek Falls, and the infamous Hole-in-the-Rock Road.

-There's something for everyone in Escalante including outdoor adventure, history, Native American culture, art galleries and the Escalante Canyons Art Festival, working cattle ranches and so much more.
+There’s something for everyone in Escalante including outdoor adventure, history, Native American culture, art galleries, the Escalante Canyons Art Festival, working cattle ranches, and so much more.
 Escalante has a plethora of services, including lodging and camping, restaurants and grocery stores, gas and service stations, and the Escalante Interagency Visitor Center office.